copsTvFan/cops-episode-guide/guide.md

   and he goes nuts and starts fighting everyone and she goes down.
 They take him away and find he had a stolen gun and six ounces of coke.
 He then calls his girlfriend and mom to tell them he's going away for a while.
-  Vickie has been doing the same job for ten years.
+  Vicki has been doing the same job for ten years.
 (Crackdown Briefing) On July 8th they are going to arrest 150 people, tow 200 cars and bulldoze houses.
 Sheriff Nick then goes up in a helicopter and the rest of the team gears up.